General information about Bingen & its attractions

-Favorite thing: Bingen has a lot more to offer than only being the hub to the Rhein Valley.
-In 2008 the city hosted Landesgartenschau, a regular event about gardening in Germany’s states.
+Favorite thing: Bingen has a lot more to offer than just being the hub to the Rhein/Rhine Valley.
+In 2008 the city hosted Landesgartenschau, a regular horticulture show held in Germany’s states.
 The premises have been converted into a kind of fun, educative and action park, with several interesting exhibitions, educational trails, cherry blossom in spring, activities for kids and the like.
-Unfortunately the tourism website of Bingen does not describe this in the small English website part.
-But it is easy to reach: next to the ferry station across Rhein river.
+It is easy to reach: it stretches from the ferry station to Rüdesheim to the confluence of Nahe River into Rhein River.
 Entrance is free.

-Bingen’s tourism website describes more the sights to see and the museums around town, but it is well worth to browse a bit and find specific activities.
-They offer Geocaching, city tours, city walks, specific tours in reference to Hildegard, romantic gardens and of course the castles.
+Bingen’s tourism website describes more of the sights to see and the museums around town, sadly only in German (although there was an English version in the past.....).
+They offer Geocaching, city tours, city walks, specific tours in reference to Hildegard of Bingen, romantic gardens and of course the castles.

 This is the end of my description of Bingen and surroundings.
 Thanks for having followed my tour.
 If you wish, please return to my Intro page

 Memorial to a special wine: Eiswein

 Favorite thing: Who likes wine might know ice wine.
 For a long time it was only produced in Germany and Austria but I have read that other countries are also producing it in the meantime.
 What most wine lovers might not know: it was in Bingen where this wine was “invented”.
 More by accident the vintners found how interesting the result of the frozen berries tasted in 1829, following a horrible year for wines.
 Over the years producing ice wine became something like a work of art.
 The grapes must be picked very early morning, when they are already frozen on the vine and covered with ice and snow.
 This is usually in January and at temperatures at least minus 7 °C (19°F).
 The resulting wine has a higher acid content and is sweet in taste.